Opern Air

 Yes, the concert will take place in all weathers, including rain.
 However, should there be a storm or thunderstorm that endangers the safety of the audience and the artists, the concert would have to be canceled.

 No, umbrellas are not permitted.
-Should it rain, we kindly ask you to wear rain jackets or raincoats.
+If it rains, we kindly ask you to wear rain jackets or raincoats.

 No, there is no dress code.
 We recommend casual clothing, but above all comfortable shoes that are suitable for meadows.
 We do not recommend high heels.